 The Instructional Improvement degree is designed around the three areas teachers have identified as constituting the biggest instructional problems.
 Those problems are: inclusion, students with limited English proficiency, and reading.
 The program requires a core of courses with a minimum of six (6) hours in each of the problem areas.
 This is a 36 semester hour program.
 Students may elect a concentration in TESOL by completing ENGL 5023, ENGL 5703, ENGL 5713, and ENGL 5723.

-Students are eligible to apply for unconditional admission to the Master of Education degree program in Instructional Improvement if they meet the admission requirements for Graduate College and the departmental requirements.
+Students are eligible to apply for unconditional admission to the Master of Education degree program in Instructional Improvement if they meet the admission requirements for Graduate College.

 EDFD 6003 Educational Research